Candace Bond

-Candace A. Bond (born June 27, 1965) is an American businesswoman who is the president and CEO of AESA Inc., a business advisory and community development consulting firm.
+Candace A. Bond is an American businesswoman who is the president and CEO of AESA Inc., a business advisory and community development consulting firm.
 She had served as United States ambassador to Trinidad and Tobago.

 Early life and education

-Bond was born in St. Louis in 1965.
-Her mother, Anita Lyons Bond is a civil rights advocate and academic and her father, Leslie Fee Bond, was a surgeon.
+Bond was born St. Louis.
+Her mother, Anita Lyons Bond is a civil rights advocate and academic and her father, Dr. Leslie Fee Bond, was a surgeon.
 After graduating from the Villa Duchesne and Oak Hill School, she earned a Bachelor of Arts degree in government from Harvard College and a Master of Business Administration from Harvard Business School.